Xagħra (Ix-Xagħra)

 What and Why

 The Megalithic Temples of Malta (Maltese: It-Tempji Megalitiċi ta' Malta) are several prehistoric temples built during the period 3600 BCE to 700 BCE in various spots in Malta.
-They were the oldest free-standing structures on Earth until the discovery of Göbekli Tepe of Turkey.
-Archaeologists believe that these megalithic complexes are the result of local innovations in cultural evolution.
+They were the oldest free-standing structures on Earth until the discovery of Göbekli Tepe of Turkey (Turkish: Türkiye).
+Archaeologists believe that these megalithic complexes, nowhere else found in the world, are the result of local innovations in cultural evolution.
+These temples and monuments are highly valued as they demonstrate an extraordinary achievement in Neolithic engineering.
+Moreover the work also indicates that the builders belong to a highly organised agronomical society capable of quarrying, transporting, and erecting massive limestone blocks.
+To be totally honest I was in awe when I saw them and was even more impressed when I know that this achievements precedes the Egyptian pyramids by almost a millennium!
+How dare people questions the Egyptians moving big stone slabs when this was achieved equally more than a thousand years before!

 There are more than a dozen of these distributed all over Malta, four of which are the most prominent: Ġgantija, Ħaġar Qim, Mnajdra (L-Imnajdra) and Tarxien which I visited.
 Each monument is different in plan and construction technique.
 There are some commonalities in the sense they are usually approached from an elliptical forecourt in front of a concave façade.
 The external walls are usually constructed in larger blocks set alternately face out and edge out, tying the wall securely into the rest of the building.
 The space between the external wall and the walls of the inner chambers is filled with stones and earth, binding the whole structure together.